jdidion/Zooper/README.md

 # Zooper

+WARNING: This plugin is incomplete, and the functionality that does work may not operate with more recent versions of Zotero.
+If you are interested in contributing, please see the open issues.

 Zooper is a Zotero plugin that with a few functions for resolving missing metadata and managing attachments:

 1. Update metadata from DOI: If an article has a DOI, metadata is fetched from CrossRef.
 Currently, this works by creating a new item, merging it with the existing item, and then erasing it.